Hake83/ManifoldLister/Readme.md

-c# cmd line program to quickly delete out of date Creo model files in a directory
+c# cmd line program that searches a list of part numbers in company file system provided from e-mail.